 That is the core signal from TechCrunch, citing The New York Times reporting on people close to the investigation.
 The breach hit Jaguar Land Rover, one of the U.K.’s biggest employers, forced production disruption, and pushed the U.K. government into a £1.5 billion, around $2 billion, bailout for the company.

 This was not just a security incident.
 It was a boardroom event.
-The Jaguar Land Rover hack now sits in the same category as factory shutdowns, supply shocks, and other operational crises that can move from server rooms to GDP figures.
+The Jaguar Land Rover hack now sits in the same category as factory shutdowns, supply chain hacks, and other operational crises that can move from server rooms to GDP figures.

 Jaguar Land Rover Executives Face a Cyber Crisis That Hit the Balance Sheet